 A “Doctor’s” Journey to a Successful Restaurant Startup

-The Heart Attack Grill is everything most people want out of Las Vegas: gluttony and a raunchy good time.
+The Heart Attack Grill epitomizes everything most people want out of Las Vegas: gluttony and a raunchy good time.
 When you walk into this aptly named restaurant, one of the first people you’ll encounter is a waitress in a skimpy nurse outfit.
 Watch out, though: She’ll spank customers with a paddle for not finishing their food.

 Here, customers are encouraged to dress in hospital gowns to eat dishes like the Triple Bypass Burger and Flatliner Fries.
 Shots are served in syringes, and anyone who weighs more than 350 pounds eats for free.
 The only vegan food here is the cigarettes.